Review: Anayela (Riad), A Member of Design Hotels, Marrakech, Morocco

 Review: The Anayela (Riad), a Member of Design Hotels, Marrakech, Morocco

-I ended up picking this place as we wanted to stay in an authentic riad while we were in Morocco.
+I ended up picking this property as we wanted to have an authentic riad experience while we were in Morocco.
 A Moroccan Riad is a traditional house with an interior pool or garden.
-I’d often seen on travel websites that a riad stay is an experience not to be missed so we were keen to give it a try, over some anonymous resort property.
-The Anayela is a 5 room property and includes return car transfers in the rate.
+I’d often seen on travel websites that a riad stay is an experience not to be missed so we were keen to give it a try, over a typical conventional resort property.
+The Anayela is a 5 room property and includes return car transfers in the room rate.
 It only has 5 rooms so if you have your eyes set on this property, make sure you book quickly.

 Arriving to the Anayela:

-As we entered the walled city, the streets got quite narrow and single laned.
+As we entered the walled city area of Marrakech, the streets got quite narrow and single laned.
 We ended up parking the truck where, in a first for me, our bags were loaded on to a waiting donkey kart and transported the rest of the way for us.
 We ended up walking the last 400 meters in towards the hotel on foot.

 The Room: A Suite

 The sleeping area was on an elevated platform.
 Although it was compact, it was comfortable.
 The walls contained decorative Arabic scripture, which was a neat design feature.

 The bathroom bathing area was large, although the sink area was disproportionately tiny.

-Getting to the outside areas immediately outside our room, there was a nice view of the riad courtyard from the terrace just outside our room.
+Getting to the outside areas immediately outside our room, there was a nice view of the riad courtyard from the terrace from just outside our room.

 Whereas the areas around the courtyard pool were comforting and designed to relax travellers.

 Food and Beverage:

-Overall, we enjoyed the stay.
 One of the more unique experiences was returning to the riad at night after a day of sightseeing.
 The Anayela was decorated in a beautiful lighting that lit the walls and the courtyard pool.

 In general, it was a very nice and welcoming stay.
 The property is peaceful and quiet while being set in a really magical surrounding.
-Notwithstanding the setting, it’s always unique to stay at a property with only 5 rooms.
+Notwithstanding the setting, it’s always unique to stay at a property with only five rooms.
 If you’re interested in getting in here, make sure you book well in advance.